particle-iot/docs/src/content/quickstart/xenon.md

 ---
-title: Xenon Kit
+title: Xenon
 layout: quickstart.hbs
 columns: two
 order: 5
 ---

-# Quick start: Xenon Kit
+# Quick start: Xenon

 ![Image of the Xenon in a breadboard](/assets/images/xenon-breadboard-05.png)

 The Particle Xenon is a mesh and Bluetooth development kit designed for building connected projects and products.
 To set up the device you'll need an iOS or Android mobile phone and a connection to the internet.

-### The Xenon Kit comes with the following things:
+### The Xenon  comes with the following things:

 {{box op="start"}}